BioOhio Update on Federal Issues & Policy

 Bioscience Advocacy in Our Nation’s Capital

-BioOhio works in a non-partisan manner with state and federal agencies, officials, and representatives to promote Ohio’s bioscience industry, BioOhio members, and the health and prosperity of Ohio.
+BioOhio works in a non-partisan manner with state and federal agencies, officials, and representatives to promote Ohio’s bioscience industry, BioOhio members, and Ohio’s health and prosperity.

 BioOhio has a regular presence on Capitol Hill, meeting with members of congress and their healthcare staff, providing data, information, and guidance on bioscience-related issues.
 BioOhio representatives also participate in annual fly-ins organized by BIO and AdvaMed.